The Somali Dialogue Platform

 How to apply

-- A full CV of the person playing the role (no more than two to three pages)
+- A full CV (no more than three pages)

-- A cover letter outlining the relevant motivation, relevant experience, and knowledge for the position (no more than two pages)
+- A cover letter supporting your application outlining your motivation, experience, and knowledge relevant for the position (no more than two pages)

 - The name, email address and telephone numbers of two professional referees, one must be your most recent supervisor.

 Application closing date: 2nd June 2023

 Expected interview dates: Week of 19th June 2023